 This was tested on Ubuntu 18.04, 64-bit, using Wine 3.0.

 Updating Your Animation

-When you save changes in Jot, it writes out a .npr file.
+When you save changes in Jot (hit ‘s’ on the keyboad), it writes out a .npr file.
 This file stores all the annotation information you’ve added in Jot.
 The exporter does not create this file, which means that you can modify your animation in Blender, and re-export, and the drawing you’ve done in Jot will remain intact.
 Note that Jot uses the file and the model names to know which annotation to apply to which model, so if you rename your file or models, this will not work correctly.

 Rendering Your Animation

-To render out a still, simply hit ‘g’ in the Jot viewport.
+Then to render out a still image, simply hit ‘g’ in the Jot viewport.
 This should write out a png image in the folder you started jot from.